hoainv99/segmentation_unet/README.md

 #### How to run
 * import library as: tensorflow, numpy,...
-* Dowload data from the path after, then unzip them:
+* Dowload data from the path after, then unzip them: the path of train :https://drive.google.com/open?id=1G8pPbb_0-GWTY_OwTt8lhlWmgwJJAt1l ;
-  *the path of train :https://drive.google.com/open?id=1G8pPbb_0-GWTY_OwTt8lhlWmgwJJAt1l *the path of validation: https://drive.google.com/open?id=1EVpzts09y-glvehZ6Oq8glx9gAMdzWw9 *the path of test: https://drive.google.com/open?id=1hRIe08q2AqjP7UjB6JGc0O7FG9DW_KVA
+  the path of validation: https://drive.google.com/open?id=1EVpzts09y-glvehZ6Oq8glx9gAMdzWw9;
+  the path of test: https://drive.google.com/open?id=1hRIe08q2AqjP7UjB6JGc0O7FG9DW_KVA .
 * Change the path to the data to fit the device in main.py *Run main.py